-This is the mass of the motorhome as stated by the manufacturer, i.e. ex works weight including the driver with 90% fuel / tools and hook up cable and standard fixtures and fittings, in compliance with European Directive 92/21/EEC (Masses and Dimensions).
+This is the mass of the motorhome as stated by the manufacturer, i.e. ex works weight including the driver with 90% fuel / fresh water / gas capacity and standard fixtures and fittings, in compliance with European Directive 92/21/EEC (Masses and Dimensions).